SheCodesAustralia/workshopcontent/content/html_and_css/9_css_challenges/_index.md

 chapter: false
 ---

-TODO

-challenge that requires them to add the classes and ids themselves.
+Now that you've learned the fundamentals for coding with HTML and CSS, let's get started on some challenges!